MEPs and EU staff hid from Strasbourg gunman

 "This parliament will not be intimidated by terrorist or criminal attacks.
 Let us move on.
 We will continue to work and react strengthened by freedom and democracy against terrorist violence," he said.

-The last time France suffered terrorist attacks was in May and March in Paris and in the regional towns of Carcassone and Trebes, which claimed six lives.
+The last time France suffered terrorist attacks was in May and March in Paris and in Carcassone and Trebes in the south of the country, which claimed six lives, including those of both assailants.